protieusz/Maximus/README.md

 65mm trackpad makes a big difference compared to Ieneko42c 43mm trackpad.
 Operation is much smoother.
 Keyboard is powered by Raspberry Pico RP2040, smd soldered to the pcb.
 Diodes are also smd solder.

 Print the pcb at your own risk.
 Tested but I am not responsible if it does not work on your end.
 No support will be provided.
+The build will require high level skills of soldering so be prepare.
 I will make a build guide soon.

 QMK source for the trackpad is copied from the original designer of ieneko42c.
 Please refer to his QMK code for more accuracy.
 I just copied and pasted his code into my Maximus. https://github.com/darakuneko/keyboard/tree/main/qmk/ieneko42c